 To seriously edit Grawlix themes, you need a working knowledge of HTML, CSS, and PHP.

 Customizing your site’s HTML

 To edit a theme’s HTML, you need to edit its PHP scripts.
-There are two types of those.
+There are three types of those.

 <head> and opening

 <body> elements.
 Every page script would stick that snippet’s code right at the top of the page.

 Patterns begin with the word “pattern”, like pattern.image-left.php.
 These scripts contain the HTML for static pages’ content blocks.
 Placeholders indicate where information from each block, like a cast member’s name, should go.

 For example, let’s say you have 50 pages in your comic.
 When a reader wants to read one of them, the Grawlix CMS figures out what page number they’re on, and uses page.comic.php as a template for the web page that the reader will see.
 The CMS adds the appropriate comic image, blog post and transcript, as well as the header and footer snippets.

 It works because in Grawlix themes, each PHP script contains a bit of the whole HTML file that readers’ browsers display.
 The header script holds the beginning, the footer holds the end, and other scripts handle the middle.
 Grawlix strings ’em all together every time a reader visits a page.